shivanshsinghx365/Practice/Complete Interview Prep/2. Language Basics/Java/8. Input in Java/Input in Java.md

 `*` after import indicated that we want to import all classes from the IO package

-Packages in Java Are a Way to organize ou software.
+Packages in Java Are a Way to organize our software.

 Classes contain related functions
 Packages contain related classes